NovaDAndrew/sleep-plugin/modrinth.md

   - `steps`: Number of intermediate steps (higher = smoother)
 - `storm-settings`: Settings for the storm skipping feature
   - `skip-storms`: When true, players can skip storms by sleeping

+## Custom Language Files

+You can create your own language translations:

+1. Navigate to `plugins/SleepPlugin/lang/`
+2. Copy `template.yml` as a template
+3. Rename to your language code (e.g., `de_DE.yml`, `fr_FR.yml`)
+4. Translate all message strings
+5. Set `language: de_DE` in `config.yml`
+6. Restart server

+The plugin automatically detects all custom language files!

+**Tip:** Use `template.yml` - it has helpful comments for translators.